elnatannebiyu/ontime_auth_system/MOBILE_APPLICATION_TESTING_MOBILE.md

 ---

 ## 3. Scope Definition (Mandatory)

+### 2.11 Non-Functional Requirements (Mobile Application)

+The following non-functional requirements describe expected behavior and constraints for the OnTime Ethiopia mobile application:

+- **Performance and responsiveness**
+  - The application should launch within a reasonable time on supported Android devices and load core content (home/channel list) within a few seconds under normal network conditions.
+  - API calls from the mobile client are expected to complete promptly for typical read operations (e.g. listing channels or fetching the shorts feed).

+- **Availability and dependency on backend services**
+  - The mobile app depends on the availability of the backend APIs and streaming infrastructure.
+  - When backend services are unavailable, the app should fail gracefully (e.g. user-friendly error messages, retry mechanisms) without exposing sensitive debug information.

+- **Scalability and device support**
+  - The app is designed to run on a range of Android devices that meet the minimum OS and hardware requirements.
+  - As the number of users grows, horizontal scaling of backend services and streaming infrastructure is expected to handle increased traffic.

+- **Security as a cross-cutting requirement**
+  - Secure communication, proper authentication and authorization, careful handling of tokens, and avoidance of insecure local storage are treated as mandatory non-functional requirements and are described in more detail in the security-related sections of this document.

 | Name of the Assets to be Audit            | APK/Official Link                                      | Test Account as required by the tester                       |
 |-------------------------------------------|--------------------------------------------------------|---------------------------------------------------------------|